Melissa Cardinal Classic

 Below: Extreme difficulty functioning.
 Very large difficulty filling time or offensive or rude behavior.

-For my general paradigm, I consider myself a tab judge.
+I consider myself a tab judge.
 I'll listen to any arguments that you want to run as long as you're doing the work and telling me why they matter (I shouldn't have to say this but I also expect a level of civility in your arguments, i.e. no racist, sexist, or any other blatantly offensive arguments will be tolerated).
-I don't think it's my job to tell you that you can or cannot run certain arguments.
+When I am evaluating the round, I will look for the path of least resistance, meaning I'm looking to do the least amount of work possible.
 At the end of the round, I would like you to make the decision for me; meaning you should be telling me how to vote and why.
-However, if need be I will default to policymaker.
-Speed is okay with me as long as you aren't sacrificing clarity.
-If I can't understand you I will stop flowing.
-Please keep your own time.
-As for how I feel about certain arguments:

 If you have any specific questions or concerns about my paradigm or the way in which I evaluate the round, don't be afraid to ask before the round starts.